 Bedbugs are not just in beds.
 They can be in chair cushions, sofas, behind electrical outlets, cracks and crevices around baseboards, or even behind picture frames.
-In other words, they can be live pretty much anywhere
+In other words, they can live pretty much anywhere.

 Do not attempt to use pesticides on your body or in your home or sleeping areas.
 Pesticides should only be applied by trained and certified pest control professionals, and pesticides by themselves will never completely solve the bed bud problem.
 Most insect eggs are safe inside a shell which protects them from pesticides.
 Bed bug eggs hatch in about one to three weeks depending upon the temperature.
-This would mean a follow up inspection after three weeks by your Brandon technician is important..
+This is why Brandon recommends a follow up inspection after three weeks.

-Brandon Pest Control offers you an effective program to control, manage or eliminate pest problems from your home while protecting the safety of you, your family and your pets.
+Brandon Pest Control offers you an effective program to control, manage, and eliminate pest problems from your home while protecting the safety of you, your family, and your pets.
 If you believe you have some type of pest infestation, we seriously recommend you hire a pest control professional to treat any pest problems you may be faced with.